jakejs/jake/README.md

 ### `jake.createExec` and the evented Exec object

-Jake also provides an evented interface for doing shell commands.
+Jake also provides an evented interface for running shell commands.
 Calling `jake.createExec` returns an instance of `jake.Exec`, which is an `EventEmitter` that fires events as it executes commands.